 I am Julie Teeples formerly Julie Jurow.
-I am a maker and creator of amazing items people can touch, wear and fall in love with.
+I am a maker and creator of amazing items people can touch, wear and love.
 Iím an accomplished, professional artist.
 What does that mean?
 It means my work has been featured in numerous books, magazines, publications and exhibits.
 I have been a maker most of my adult life.

 I also love to design and create artisan jewelry.

 What is "artisan"?
 It's the love and passion of designing and handcrafting each piece individually.
 Of combining shapes and colors; making jewelry artistically unique and pleasing to the eye and soul.
 It should enhance your mood, be inspirational, and above all make you happy.
 It's the state or quality associated with being an artist.

-Most of my work is one-of-a-kind and will not be duplicated so you may enjoy an original piece no one else will own.
+Most all my work is one-of-a-kind so you may enjoy an original piece no one else will own.

-My work has been on a commissioned and exhibit basis only, Iíve now expanded my work and opened an eagerly awaited on-line gallery for those interested in adding my work to their collection.
+My work has mostly been a commissioned or exhibit basis only, since I expanded my work I created an eagerly awaited online gallery for those interested in adding my work to their collection.

 I also work with leather tooling, stone, slate, gourds, natural materials, stained, fused and lampwork glass.

-My first art work was done on the walls of my home with crayons, pencils or my mom's lipstick.
+My first art work was done on the walls of my home with crayons, pencils or even my mom's lipstick.
 By the time I was in the 3rd grade my art work adorned the bulletin board in front the principal's office, and that's how it began.

 I was awarded several art scholarships which I turned down.
-I remained and lived at home, continued my education, and held a part-time job to help support my mother after my father died.
-I paid for college and art supplies through freelance and commissioned art work.
+I remained and lived at home, continued my education, and held a part-time job to help support my mother after my father passed away.
+I paid for college and art supplies through freelance and commissioned artwork.

 I thank my parents for not punishing me for drawing on walls.
 I thank them for buying me coloring books which they couldn't afford.
 I didnít want to color within the lines; I wanted a vast and open space to create.